 There are few businesses that can be considered more traditional than a barbershop that is still thriving today.
 And there’s a good reason for that: Regardless of how fast technology is evolving these days, one thing will still be applicable 30 years from now: computers cannot cut hair.
 Hence, the barbershop industry can never die, and these jobs should not be replaced in the near or far future.

 However, while technology will not render obsolete the job itself, it is already replacing the way we market our barber services.
 And social media is one of the most important tools when it comes to barbershop marketing.
 Leaflets, pamphlets, inserts, and traditional ads may still do their job, but they will bring in older audience at best.

 Nowadays, the new generations are on social media and as a consequence, this is the place to target and attract them to come to you.
 How?
-Well, let’s make a little effort and take a quick look at some of the best options for social media marketing for barbers in 2020 and 2021.
+Well, let’s make a little effort and take a quick look at some of the best options for social media marketing for barbers.